Adrienne Duke Ph.D.

 • value quality and context-aware evaluation processes that lead to the enhancement of decision-making processes, program implementation, their employees/volunteers, and the youth they serve, especially those who are most vulnerable.

-• value the range of thought and approaches to youth program and evaluation work and believe that context matters.
+• value the range of thought and approaches to youth program and evaluation work.

 Expectations for Working Dr. Adrienne Duke